AnouchkaDESMETTRE/HydrogenProject/README.md

 **1/ Convection-Diffusion-Reaction Modeling for Hydrogen Gas and Metal-Oxide Solid Density**

 * Physics of the Problem:
-    * We will model the evolution of hydrogen gas concentration (ρ_g) within the porous bed and the concentration of hydrogen absorbed in the solid metal-oxide (ρ_s).
+    * We will model the evolution of hydrogen gas concentration (ρ_g) within the porous bed and the concentration of hydrogen absorbed in the metal hydride tank (ρ_s).
 This initial model will focus on transport and reaction in a transient regime.
 We will start with a simplified approach, not fully coupling the temperature.
     * This model aims to capture the fundamental behavior of hydrogen absorption and desorption, including diffusion, convection, and reaction kinetics.

 * Partial Differential Equations (PDEs) to Solve: